Guide

 # Fix: re-encode as UTF-8

-nylas email read msg_abc123 --json | jq -r '.body' | iconv -f UTF-8 -t UTF-8//IGNOREThe most common MIME bug: an email declares Content-Transfer-Encoding: quoted-printable but the body contains raw UTF-8 bytes.
-The =XX sequences are never applied.
-According to RFC 2045, quoted-printable requires that any byte outside the 33-126 range (except space and tab) be encoded.
-When they’re not, decoders may misinterpret the bytes.
+nylas email read msg_abc123 --json | jq -r '.body' | iconv -f UTF-8 -t UTF-8//IGNOREThe most common MIME bug occurs when an email declares Content-Transfer-Encoding: quoted-printable but the body contains raw UTF-8 bytes without =XX encoding applied.
+According to RFC 2045, quoted-printable requires that any byte outside the 33-126 range (except space and tab at position 9 and 32) be encoded.
+When a mail server skips this step, downstream decoders may treat multi-byte UTF-8 sequences as separate single-byte characters, producing garbled output.

 Preventing invisible character issues